-What do Argentine ants look like?
+What do Argentine Ants look like?

 Argentine ants can most easily be identified by their massive colony size; a single Argentine ant colony may have hundreds of thousands of workers and hundreds of queens in it.
 Individual adult Argentine ants grow to between 1/16th and ¼ of an inch in length.
-They are a dark brown to shiny black color and have a segmented-oval shaped body with 12 segmented antennae.
+They are a dark brown to a shiny black color and have a segmented-oval shaped body with 12 segmented antennae.

 Argentine ants like to nest in areas where there is moist soil present.
 They can typically be found nesting next to or underneath of buildings, along sidewalks and beneath boards or landscaping ties.
 These ants generally nest outdoors but will move inside when the weather outside becomes too wet or dry.

 They are omnivores and therefore will eat almost anything that they come across, but prefer sweet foods.
 These ants travel in trails from their nest to food source, dropping food along the way to ensure that they don’t waste time or energy revisiting an area where the food has already been consumed.